Exabyte-io/rewotes/Cloud-Infrastructure.md

 # User story

-As a user of this CI/CD pipelin I can:
+As a user of this CI/CD pipeline I can:

 - initiate tests for a specific number of scenarios: e.g. 2 nodes, 16 core per node
 - select the instance type to be used